-TERM DEFINITION BENEFIT OWNER The person responsible for the realisation of the benefit.
+TERM DEFINITION BENEFIT OWNER The agency or role responsible for the realisation of the benefit.
 CAPITAL PROJECT A project primarily comprised of one or more of the following elements: Infrastructure Equipment Property developments Operational technology that forms a component of a capital project.
 CEO Chief Executive Officer.
-CLOSE-OUT PLAN Document outlining actions, responsibilities, accountabilities and timeframes that respond to recommendations identified in Gateway and Health Check Final Review Reports.
-COMPLEX PROJECT A project delivered in multiple stages and potentially across varying time periods.
-This could also be across a large (but connected) geography.
-Individual project stages may be identified during the development phase or during the procurement and delivery phases.
-This occurs when individual project stages are being procured and delivered under different contracts and potentially over different time periods.
-In some cases these individual project stages may have a different Project Tier to the overall complex DECISION-MAKING project.
-The Gateway, Health Check and Deep Dive Reviews inform decision-making by government.
-Government in this context refers to all parts of government including delivery agencies.
+CLOSE-OUT PLAN Document outlining actions, responsibilities, accountabilities and timeframes that respond to recommendations identified in Gateway, Health Check and Deep Dive Final Review Reports.
+DECISION-MAKING The Gateway, Health Check and Deep Dive Reviews inform decision-making by government.
+Government in this context refers to all parts of government including Delivery Agencies.
 DEEP DIVE REVIEWS Deep Dives Reviews are similar to a Health Check but focus on a particular technical issue informed by the Terms of Reference rather than the seven Key Focus Areas considered at a Health Check.
 These Reviews are generally undertaken in response to issues being raised by key stakeholders to the project or at the direction of the relevant Government Minister.
-DELIVERY AGENCY The Government agency tasked with developing and / or delivering a project applicable under this Framework and the NSW Gateway Policy.
+DELIVERY AGENCY The Government agency (also the Accountable Agency) tasked with developing and/or delivering a project at its stage in its lifecycle applicable under the Infrastructure Investor Assurance Framework (IIAF) and the NSW Gateway Policy.
+DELIVERY AGENCY'S PROJECT DIRECTOR The Delivery Agency's nominated Project Director arranges access to the relevant project documentation and drafts the interview schedule for the Review Team.
+The Project Director takes an active part in the Gateway Review interviews and assists in responding to the GCA Review Manager and Review Team requests.
+ECI Early Contractor Involvement.
 EQUIPMENT The necessary assets used on or to support an infrastructure system and can include fleet and rolling stock.
-ECI Early Contractor Involvement.
 ETC Estimated Total Cost.
 EXPERT REVIEWER PANEL Panel comprising independent highly qualified Expert Reviewers established to cover all aspects of Gateway Review needs.
 FBC Final Business Case.
 GATE Particular decision point(s) in a project/program's lifecycle when a Gateway Review may be undertaken.
 GATEWAY COORDINATION AGENCY (GCA) The agency responsible for the design and administration of an approved, risk-based model for the assessment of projects/programs, the coordination of the Gateway Reviews and the reporting of performance of the Gateway Review Process.
-GCA REPORTING AND ASSURANCE PORTAL Online portal administered by the GCA for the management of IIAF functions.
 GATEWAY POLICY The NSW Gateway Policy sets out the key points along the project lifecycle important for providing confidence to the NSW Government that projects are being delivered to time, cost and in-line with government objectives.
+A Review of a project/program by an independent team of experienced practitioners at a specific key decision point (Gate) in the project's lifecycle.
+GATEWAY REVIEW A Gateway Review is a short, focused, independent expert appraisal of the project that highlights risks and issues, which if not addressed may threaten successful delivery.
+It provides a view of the current progress of a project and assurance that it can proceed successfully to the next stage if any critical recommendations are addressed.
+HEALTH CHECK Independent Reviews carried out by a team of experienced practitioners seeking to identify issues in a project/program which may arise between Gateway Reviews.